 - 1 tsp baking powder

-- 1/2 to 1 tsp cinnamon
+- 1/2 tsp cinnamon

-- 1/2 to 1 tsp ground ginger
+- 1/2 tsp ground ginger

-- pinch of sea salt
+- pinch sea salt

-- 2 eating apples, halved, cored and diced
+- 2 eating apples halved, cored and diced

 - 1 tbsp coconut sugar